ricabruinsma/grocerySales/ProjectPlan.md

 - [ ] update AWS DB for items - category
 - [ ] update ERD diagram
-- [ ] Error 403 not getting picked up
+- [ ] Error 403/500/etc not getting picked up
-- [ ] three different roles - different sets of pages : admin works, shopper does not
-- [ ] <%@include  when including a file within the include
+- [ ] login doesn't route user to their page - only after bounced back from "no admittance"

-- [ ] Add category table, change category in item table
+- [ ] Add category table, change to category_id in item table
-- [ ] generic search form for admin
+- [ ] CRUD category with admin
 - [ ] make c-tags dynamic for isLoggedIn
 - [ ] container-fixed vs container-fluid on results tables
 - [ ] check for new user sign-up --> username not already in use.